learn-co-curriculum/dsc-building-an-svm-using-scikit-learn-lab/README.md

 Now, let's plot our data again with the result of SVM in it.
 This is what the following code does, all you need to do is run it.

 - The first line is simply creating the scatter plot like before
-- Next, we specify that what will do next uses the same axes as the scatter plot.
+- Next, we specify that what we'll do next uses the same axes as the scatter plot.
 We can do this using `plt.gca()`.
 Store it in an object and we'll use this object to create the lines in the plot
 - Then we use `.countour()`.
-The first two argument are the coordinates created usiung the meshgrid, the third argument the result of your decision function call
+The first two arguments are the coordinates created using the meshgrid, the third argument is the result of your decision function call
-- We'll want three lines: one decision boundary, and the two lines going through the support vectors.
+- We'll want three lines: one decision boundary line and the two lines going through the support vectors.
 We include `levels = [-1,0,1]` to get all three

 ```python